Gulf of Aden: Limits

 The Gulf of Tadjoura is part of the Gulf of Aden, forming its western end.

 Hydrography

-The temperature of the Gulf of Aden varies between 15 C and 28 C, depending on the season and the monsoons.
-The salinity of the gulf at 10 m depth varies from 35.3 ‰ along the eastern Somali coast to as high as 37.3 ‰ in the gulf's center, while its oxygen content at the same depth is typically between 4.0 and 5.0 mg/L.
+The temperature of the Gulf of Aden varies between 15 and 28 C, depending on the season and the monsoons.
+The salinity of the gulf at 10 m depth varies from 35.3‰ along the eastern Somali coast to as high as 37.3‰ in the gulf's centre, while its oxygen content at the same depth is typically between 4.0 and 5.0 mg/L.

 Exclusive economic zone

 Exclusive economic zones in Gulf of Aden: